How to invest in stocks online: a beginner's guide

 3 ways of investing in the stock market

-There are two primary ways of stock investing:
+There are 3 primary ways of stock investing:

 Invest in Individual Stocks

 Investing in individual stocks is the most basic method of stock market investment.
 One benefit of investing in individual stocks is the possibility of gaining high returns if you pick the right stock.

 Take Amazon as an example.

 If you invested $1000 in Amazon shares in 1997, that'd be worth about $2 million in July 2021.
 But keep in mind that gains are not guaranteed.

 You can easily make a mistake when picking a stock's short-term movement.
 It's generally better to focus on long-term investment stocks.

 You should also try and diversify by investing in multiple stocks.
 Most financial advisors advise keeping at least 10 to 15 individual stocks in your portfolio.

 ETFs are generally portfolios of stocks or a basket of assets.
 They're not actively managed as a mutual fund is and are usually cheaper methods to get diversified exposure in your stock portfolio.
 ETFs are highly recommended for investors who seek long-term success.